Learning is a process that leads to change.

 About working together.

-Learning to dance is not a one-size-fits-all process and each learning experience is as unique as your personality.
-That said, I have had the opportunity to develop and adapt my teaching style while working with a wide variety of students over the years.
-I would like to share some values that shape my approach to partner dancing.
+Learning to dance is not a one-size-fits-all process; each learning experience is as unique as your personality.
+That said, I have had the opportunity to develop and adapt my teaching style while working with various students over the years.
+I would like to share some values shaping my approach to partner dancing.

 There is no “wrong” in dance.

-Ballroom dancing is inherently very structured and there are prescribed patterns and techniques for each dance, all the way down to exactly how, when, and where your foot strikes the ground with each step.
-I love to dive into these details and find that learning patterns can be a great place to start.
-But sometimes being too focused on the patterns themselves prevents us from being able to respond “in the moment” when it goes off script.
-It can also make us feel like something is “wrong” if it is outside of what we expect or when we find ourselves dancing with someone who does it a little bit differently.
-These unplanned moments can actually be some of the most exhilarating moments; when you and your partner are truly communicating and not just rehearsing a practiced pattern.
-I like to focus on the concepts that make each pattern work so that you can think “outside the box”…or better yet “outside the pattern.”
+Ballroom dancing, where my dance journey began, is inherently very structured and there are prescribed patterns and techniques for each dance, all the way down to exactly how, when, and where your foot strikes the ground with each step.
+I love to dive into these details and find that learning patterns can sometimes be a great place to start.
+But on the other hand, being too focused on the patterns themselves prevents us from being able to respond “in the moment” when it goes off script, and in social dancing it always does!
+It can also make us feel like something went “wrong” if it is outside of what we expect or when we find ourselves dancing with someone who does it a little bit differently.
+In addition, some of my favorite dance styles prioritize improvisation and conversation between partners, which means each dance is completely unique!
+These unplanned or unique moments can actually be some of the most exhilarating moments; when you and your partner are truly communicating and not just rehearsing a practiced pattern.
+I like to focus on the concepts that make each pattern work so that you can think “outside the box”…or, better yet, “outside the pattern.”

 I am responsible for my own dance.

-When I first began learning to follow I loved dancing with advanced leaders that would spin me around the room and make me feel great; their abundance of skill and experience would cover up my lack of skill and experience.
+When I first began learning to follow, I loved dancing with advanced leaders that would spin me around the room and make me feel great; their abundance of skill and experience would cover up my lack of skill and experience.
 While there was nothing wrong with this (and I still love it!)
-I hadn’t yet learned enough about my role as a follower to realize that my dancing shouldn’t be dependent on my partner’s ability.
+I hadn’t yet learned enough about my role as a follower to realize that my dancing shouldn’t depend on my partner’s ability.
 I now know that I can elevate my experience, as well as my partners’, with ANY level of dancing by being responsible for my own posture, movement, connection, and knowledge of dance.
-I encourage anyone I am working with, leader or follower, to practice in a way that allows them to be an excellent dancer no matter the level they are dancing or the partner they are dancing with.
+I encourage anyone I am working with, leader or follower, to practice in a way that allows them to be an excellent dancer no matter the level or partner they are dancing with.

 Learning is a process.